 Dr. Katharina Koch

-Since October 2019, Sylvia Sadzinski has been working as program director of alpha nova & galerie futura together with Katharina Koch.
-She studied Cultural History/European Studies in Bremen and Valencia (Spain) and Literature and Cultural Studies at the European University Viadrina Frankfurt (Oder).
-She was a research assistant at the Institute for Women and Gender Studies of the Johannes Keppler University Linz, Austria, and has been teaching regularly at various universities since 2015.
+Since October 2019, Sylvia Sadzinski has been working as program director and artistic co-director of alpha nova & galerie futura together with Katharina Koch.
+She studied Cultural History/European Studies in Bremen and Valencia (Spain) and Literary and Cultural Studies at the European University Viadrina Frankfurt (Oder) and completed the course Curating the Contemporary by Goldsmiths’ London.
+She was a research assistant at the Institute for Women’s and Gender Studies of the Johannes Kepler University Linz, Austria.
+She has been teaching regularly at various universities and art academies since 2015 and is a lecturer at the Node Center for Curatorial Studies.
 From 2017 to 2019 she was curator of the municipal and public Galerie im Turm in Berlin and curatorial trainee at Kunstraum Kreuzberg/Bethanien.
-Since 2012 she regularly realizes various collaborative cultural projects, among others with the nomadic project space Neue Berliner Räume.
-In her own curatorial and academic practice, she focuses primarily on queer and feminist epistemologies, affect theories, body politics, visual resistance practices, sexuality and reflects methods of queer and feminist curating.
+Since 2012, she has regularly been realizing various cultural and curatorial projects, often collaboratively, among others for Kunstverein Dresden, Schwules Museum Berlin, Kunsthalle Exnergasse Vienna, Kunstraum Kreuzberg/Bethanien and with the nomadic project space Neue Berliner Räume.
+In her own curatorial and academic practice, she focuses primarily on queer and feminist epistemologies, affect theories, body politics, and visual resistance practices by reflecting modes of queer and feminist curating as institutional and infrastructural critique. www.sadzinski.de

 Dr. Marie-Anne Kohl